rclone/rclone/docs/content/commands/rclone_config_create.md

 Create a new remote of `name` with `type` and options.
 The options should be passed in pairs of `key` `value` or as `key=value`.

-For example to make a swift remote of name myremote using auto config you would do:
+For example, to make a swift remote of name myremote using auto config you would do:

     rclone config create myremote swift env_auth true